scheinerman/Misc.jl/README.md

 ========================

 This is a repository for some Julia code I've written that is not worth packaging as a module, but still might be useful.
+Synopsis:

+* **latex**: Function for printing two-dimensional Julia arrays to be pasted into a LaTeX document.

+* **PermutationGraph**: Functions for creating permutation graphs.
+Needs the `Permutations` and `SimpleGraphs` modules.

+* **IntervalGraph**: Functions for creating interval graphs.
+Needs the `ClosedIntervals` and `SimpleGraphs` modules.

 latex
 -----